 In order to make roll making commercially attractive while making the rolls available to the customers at reasonable price, the roll producers need to have the expertise, which include (i) understanding of the roll application (load, speed, and roll cooling etc.), (ii) choice of optimum material, (iii) production of sound rolls without having any defects, (iv) choice of adequate heat treatment (strength, hardness, and residual stresses etc.), (v) ability to machine the roll to meet the requirements of specifications and prints, and (vi) ability to follow the changing requirement of the roll user.

 There are some technical issues which need to be overcome by the roll producers.
 These technical issues are as follows.

 - The design load of the rolls in a rolling mill is never the random but is the mean load.
-Usually rolls are subject to less stress than their design load would allow.
-However in the case of rolling accidents, stress may be much higher.
+Normally rolls are subject to less stress than their design load allows.
+However in the case of rolling accidents, stress can be much higher.

 - Some rolling mills face roll problems frequently though some very similar mills do not have the same kind of problem.
-Though such problem may not be a roll problem, still the roll maker has to involve himself for solving the problem so as to have good understanding between roll user and roll producer.
+Though such problem may not be a roll problem, still the roll makers have to involve themselves for solving the problem so as to have good understanding between roll user and roll producer.

 - Rolls are rated for performance on the assumption that the statistics equalize all the different experiences of the roll during its life.